iotaledger/identity.rs/documentation/docs/decentralized_identifiers/overview.md

 ### Feeless

 IOTA is a feeless Distributed Ledger Technology, which means that messages can immutably be stored inside the Tangle at no cost, nor a requirement of holding any cryptocurrency tokens.
 That means that SSI applications can directly deploy towards the main network without any problems, as compared to most other SSI solutions running on a test network or having cryptocurrency requirements.
-This does not simply make IOTA Identity have predictable costs and prevent issues around cryptocurrency holding taxes and legislation, it also makes it a fair network as anyone would be able to create one or more identities at no cost.
-The wealth of someone is irrelevant, making it the most inclusive SSI solution.
+So not only does it give IOTA Identity predictable costs, but it also turns it into a fair network.

 ### Ease-of-Use